NERV-DAO/documentation/NERV by-laws.md

 Composition
 </p>

-I. To be eligible to the role of captainship it is required that the competitors rank most high amongst the userbase.
+I. To be eligible to the role of captainship it is required that the applicants rank the most high amongst the userbase.

 II.
-Captainship is attributed and locked for minium period of one year.
+Captainship is attributed and locked for minimum period of one year and is only open if it is explicitly required by an approved proposal.

 III.
-Members of the teams managed by the captain may vote for his/her demission.
+Members of the teams managed by the captain may vote for the demission of the captain.

 <p align="center">
 <b>( article 4-d )</b><br>